*

 Additional:

-* Mana Break removes both a percentage and flat amount of your mana, preventing you from using abilities in the lane.
+Mana Break removes both a percentage and flat amount of your mana, preventing Bristleback from using abilities in the lane.

-* Blink Anti-Mage has very high mobility with this skill, and can easily escape from you since you have no way to prevent his blink.
-He can also use this offensively to get in front of you during fights.
+Blink Anti-Mage has very high mobility with this skill, and can easily escape from Bristleback since he has no way to prevent his blink.
+He can also use this offensively to get in front of Bristleback during fights.

 * Undying's Decay is a dangerous ability against Bristleback, as it makes him more vulnerable and reduces his tankiness.